geeksforsocialchange/gfsc-v2/_posts/2022-10-10-creating-a-national-network-of-community-technolog.md

 ## What is a Community Technology Partnership (CTP)?

-{% include image.html alt="An illustration of a community of place" url="/assets/images/blog/creating-ctps/PlaceCal_16by9_LocalArea.png" class="" %}

 In real life we know that people help other people in their communities all the time.

 But this doesn't happen in the same way on the internet, where tech giants like Facebook have designed their systems to harvest data and generate profit.
 The online world is shaped by an imbalance of power and driven by a profit motive which is at odds with the work being done all over the UK by grass roots community organisations.

+{% include image.html alt="An illustration of a community of place linked by digital networks" url="/assets/images/blog/creating-ctps/PlaceCal_Storyboard_final_artwork-08.png" class="" %}

 ### What we want to do

-{% include image.html alt="An illustration of a community of place linked by digital networks" url="/assets/images/blog/creating-ctps/PlaceCal_Storyboard_final_artwork-08.png" class="" %}

 Our dream is of a network, or ecosystem, of local partnerships across the UK where communities can share the problems that they want to address, and we can work with them to co-create digital solutions to help achieve their goals.

 All over the UK there are local groups who want to improve their communities — for example, by clearing up the streets; reducing loneliness; welcoming refugees; making spaces safer after dark; or a million other community inspired and community led ideas.

+{% include smallsignup.html custom="Keep to date with our progress developing Community Technology Partnerships and join our email list" %}

 For too long, disadvantaged communities have been seen as ‘the problem’ - when we know in fact that they understand the issues they want to address better than anyone else.